motion/orbit/projects/blog/src/pages/update-one/index.md

   </img>
 </div>

-This means you can try Orbit at no cost and with no risk.
+All of this just means you can download Orbit at no cost, with no risk.
 No data privacy issues, no time talking to sales, no expensive installation.
-Just download the app.

-This also aligns us with what we think is important: **the product must actually be good**.
-We aren't incentivized to invest into sales, so we can invest more into a great experience.
+It also aligns us nicely with users: **the product must actually be good**.
+We can't hide behind a sales team.

-### The details
+### How Orbit Works

 [Skip to the end](#going-forward) if you aren't interested in feature-level details!
 This section goes into some of what we've built and some that are in early development.